Halium/docs/planning.md

 Overall idea is, This stack includes,

 *   Linux kernel
 *   Android HAL
 *   Sensors
 *   Camera
 *   RILd
 *   Libhybris
 *   Android HAL interfaces like Audioflingerglue and droidmedia
 *   Build system and scripts
 *   GPS - AGPS from Mozilla
 *   Pulseaudio
 *   Media codecs
 *   oFono
 *   Way to distribute updates and images (way to install) (that's debatable)
 *   Systemd?
 (Upstart can handle user-level service initialization: See Ubuntu Touch)

 This stack doesn't include the,

 *   Qt
 *   No Qt would be best, most platforms are very strict on the version they depend on
 *   Wayland
 *   KWin hwcomposer platform
 *   Plasma
 *   Unity
 *   Mir
 *   Lipstick
 *   Gecko
 *   Applications
 *   ....

 ## Action Points

-*   Have a team meeting​ possibly this week(?)
 *   See if there are any conflicting requirements and how best to resolve them.
 For eg. Ubuntu touch needs apparmor patches in kernel, while Sailfish doesn’t.
 *   Decide what the stack will contain and make a short summary of the whole thing.
-*   Make a proposition for Sailfish OS, Open Source, community collaboration meeting at #mer-meeting@freenode.
-Add a new topic to the agenda [here](https://together.jolla.com/question/54157/sailfishos-open-source-collaboration-meeting-planning/).
-Action by:<name></name>
 *   Decide how the lxc/container should be setup (img file like ubuntu or in rootfs like sailfish)
 *   Decide what will be the default method to accrue android, build our own or take vendors and modify that (both would be best here in my opinion)
 *   What infrastructure we will need for this?
 What are options?